What might gastrointestinal problems mean in a newborn?

 some babies than others.
 If a baby with colic seems to pass more gas than other babies

-do, it is probably due to swallowing more air while crying for prolonged periods of
+do, it's probably due to swallowing more air while crying for prolonged periods of

 time.
-Some adjustment in the nursing mother's diet can be tried, such as avoiding
+Some adjustment in the nursing mother's diet can be tried.
+Try to stay away

 Milk allergy.
-It is rare for colic to be caused by a true milk allergy.
-However, some babies may
+It's rare for colic to be caused by a true milk allergy.
+But some babies may be more

-be more sensitive to cow's milk-based formulas.
-Your baby's healthcare provider may
+sensitive to cow's milk-based formulas.
+Your baby's healthcare provider may recommend